Climate-related Financial Information Disclosure（TCFD）

 3. Physical Risk

-To prepare for such a disaster risk, the Group is working to ensure a highly resilient supply chain structure that produces and supplies products at the place of consumption by developing multiple Konica Minolta sites in Japan, Europe, and North America to produce and supply parts for consumables in the Office Printing Business and Professional Print Business, as well as printing toner.
-The Konica Minolta Group is working to secure a highly resilient supply chain structure.
+In addition, to prepare for such a disaster risk, the Group is working to ensure a highly resilient supply chain structure that can supply products at the place of consumption by developing multiple Konica Minolta sites in Japan, Europe, and North America to produce and supply parts for consumables in the Professional Print Business and the Office Business, as well as printing toner.

 In addition, the Group is transforming its business portfolio from a traditional MFP-centered business model that relied on physical goods to the Digital Workplace Business that provides new digital solutions.